basedrhys/I2K-Tutorial/4-inference.md

 ### GUI

 After switching to the `Dl4j Inference` panel, we'll need to open an image to run prediction on.
-We'll use `pufferfish.jpg` for this example (see above for full path), although you can use any image saved to your machine.
+We'll use `pufferfish.jpg` for this example, although you can use any image saved to your machine.

 ![Loaded pufferfish image](./images/4-inference/panel_pufferfish.png)